 The syndrome is a multisystem disorder characterized by developmental delay, intellectual disability, muscle weakness (hypotonia), epilepsy, distinctive facial features and congenital malformations of the heart, urogenital tract and the central nervous system.
 Not all individuals with KdVS have all these features, i.e., the clinical spectrum of the condition is wide.

-At the Department of Human Genetics, Radboud University Nijmegen Medical Centre, we have developed a clinical survey, allowing parents to submit clinical data in a systematic way.
+At the Department of Human Genetics, Radboud university medical centre, we have developed a clinical survey, allowing parents to submit clinical data in a systematic way.
 This will allow the development of specific management protocols.

 David A. Koolen (Nijmegen, the Netherlands), Evan E. Eichler (Seattle, US).